awsdocs/aws-lambda-developer-guide/doc_source/API_Invoke.md

 # Invoke<a name="API_Invoke"></a>

-Invokes a specific Lambda function\.
+Invokes a Lambda function\.
 For an example, see [Create the Lambda Function and Test It Manually](https://docs.aws.amazon.com/lambda/latest/dg/with-dynamodb-create-function.html#with-dbb-invoke-manually)\.

-If you are using the versioning feature, you can invoke the specific function version by providing function version or alias name that is pointing to the function version using the `Qualifier` parameter in the request\.
-If you don't provide the `Qualifier` parameter, the `$LATEST` version of the Lambda function is invoked\.
+Specify just a function name to invoke the latest version of the function\.
+To invoke a published version, use the `Qualifier` parameter to specify a [version or alias](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.

 If you use the `RequestResponse` \(synchronous\) invocation option, the function will be invoked only once\.
 If you use the `Event` \(asynchronous\) invocation option, the function will be invoked at least once in response to an event and the function must be idempotent to handle this\.

- For information about the versioning feature, see [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.
+For functions with a long timeout, your client may be disconnected during synchronous invocation while it waits for a response\.
+Configure your HTTP client, SDK, firewall, proxy, or operating system to allow for long connections with timeout or keep\-alive settings\.

 This operation requires permission for the `lambda:InvokeFunction` action\.

-**Note**
 The `TooManyRequestsException` noted below will return the following: `ConcurrentInvocationLimitExceeded` will be returned if you have no functions with reserved concurrency and have exceeded your account concurrent limit or if a function without reserved concurrency exceeds the account's unreserved concurrency limit\. `ReservedFunctionConcurrentInvocationLimitExceeded` will be returned when a function with reserved concurrency exceeds its configured concurrency limit\.

 ## Request Syntax<a name="API_Invoke_RequestSyntax"></a>